WWE News: Triple H Announces Huge Matches For ‘NXT TakeOver XXV’

 When the next Saudi Arabia event from WWE was announced, a lot of moving around needed to be done with some different shows.
-That resulted in a couple of WWE Live Events being rescheduled and the rumored NXT TakeOver in San Jose, California never actually taking place.
-Now, the company has announced it’s next big event for their “developmental” brand and Triple H has revealed some huge matches that will be a part of it.
+That resulted in a couple of WWE Live Events being rescheduled and the rumored NXT TakeOver in San Jose, California, never actually taking place.
+Now, the company has announced its next big event for their “developmental” brand, and Triple H has revealed some huge matches that will be a part of it.

-Late last month, Wrestling News Source reported that NXT TakeOver: San Jose ended up being cancelled or simply not ever being confirmed at all.
+Late last month, Wrestling News Source reported that NXT TakeOver: San Jose ended up being canceled or simply not ever confirmed at all.
 It was set to take place on June 8, but with the majority of the company already in Saudi Arabia the previous night, that simply isn’t possible.

-To make up for that lost event, WWE announced that NXT TakeOver XXV would head to the Webster Arena in Bridgeport, Connecticut and take place on June 1, 2019.
+To make up for that lost event, WWE announced that NXT TakeOver XXV would head to the Webster Arena in Bridgeport, Connecticut, and take place on June 1.
 As fans prepare for that landmark event, Triple H took to Twitter on Friday and announced two gigantic matches for the card.

 .@JohnnyGargano vs. @AdamColePro #NXTChampionship@QoSBaszler vs. @shirai_io #NXTWomensChampionship